Ockanickon's Short Term Camping Program

-The Campmaster Corps manages unit check-in and check-out, provides basic emergency care, inspects sites for health and safety, provides tours of camp and facilities and in many cases also offers unit program.
-Campmastering is often a relaxing and fulfilling experience but the needs of the camp and its guests come first.
+The Campmaster Corps manages unit check-in and check-out, provides basic emergency care, inspects sites for health and safety, provides tours of camp and facilities and in many cases also offers unit programs.
+The Campmaster Corps is a relaxing and fulfilling experience, but the needs of the camp and its guests come first.

 How is the Campmaster Corps organized?

 The Campmaster Corps is organized by crews whose chosen crew chief picks weekends during which that crew will manage the camp.
-The Corps as a whole is managed by Don Wiater under the supervision of the Camp Director.
-Crews contain a minimum of 3 people based on availability of members, needs of the camp and amount of program offered by the crew.
+The Corps as a whole is managed by Don Wiater under the supervision of the Camp Ranger.
+Crews contain a minimum of 3 people based on the availability of members, the needs of the camp, and the amount of program offered by the crew.

 What are the Requirements to be a Campmaster?

 Corps members must be an adult with current BSA registration and must have completed Youth Protection Training.
 New crews typically train with an experienced crew until the crew feels comfortable to manage Campmaster responsibilities.
-Corps members must also be familiar with the Ockanickon Camp and its program and be confident in answering questions about camp program.
+Corps members must also be familiar with the Ockanickon camp and its program and be confident in answering questions about the camp program.
 Those not familiar with the camp program are encouraged to read the Program and Leader Guide.
+You must also complete the clearances required by PA Act 15 or be within your 30-day exemption if you live out of state.

 How Do I Sign Up?

-Please contact Don Wiater and request an application.
+Please contact Don Wiater or fill out the below application.